-- Find out from your commercial real estate broker the voice, Internet and television provider(s) currently servicing the building.
-Are there any historical problems with service in the building?
+- Find out from your commercial real estate broker the voice, internet, and television provider(s) currently servicing the building.

 - Order your voice and data circuits.

-- Contact your telecommunications company and make arrangements with them for the connecting your circuits from the building’s main telco closet to the IT/server closet in your office.
+- Contact your telecommunications company and arrange with them to connect your circuits from the building’s main telco closet to your office’s IT/server closet.

-- Get floor plans and furniture layouts of your new space.
+- Obtain floor plans and furniture layouts for your new space.

-- Ask either your real estate broker or the managing agent about any specific rules that would effect your move in.
-Is union labor required?
-How late can vendors work?
-How late is the freight elevator open?
+- Ask your real estate broker or the managing agent about any rules affecting your move-in.

-- If construction is involved, schedule a kickoff meeting with vendors, architects and general contractors.
+- Schedule a kickoff meeting with vendors, architects, and general contractors if construction is involved.

-- Tip: If you can hire one company to manage many aspects of your office technology, you will save yourself headaches later.
-All-in-one office technology companies like Everglades Technologies can be a big asset.
+- Hiring one company to manage many aspects of your office technology will save you headaches later.

 45 Days Until “The Move”

-- Determine where your new server room / IT closet will go.
-Be sure to confirm electrical, cooling and security requirements are met.
-Be sure the location is centralized enough to avoid cabling distance problems.
+- Make sure the location is centralized enough to avoid cabling distance problems.

 30 Days Until “The Move”

-- Select a moving vendor.
-Will they move your IT equipment as well?
-And remember load the truck “last on, first off.”
-Does the mover bill by time and materials or by flat fee?
+- Answer- does the mover bill by time and materials or by flat fee?

 - Schedule the ports of your phone numbers to ensure a smooth transition.

 - Determine who is responsible for cleaning the suite before move-in day.